konstantinjdobler/nlp-research-template/README.md

 ### `mamba` and `conda-lock`

-Sometimes it's just quicker or unavoidable to create an evironment via `conda-lock install --name gpt5 conda-lock.yml` instead of using Docker.
+Sometimes it's just quicker or unavoidable to create an environment via `conda-lock install --name gpt5 conda-lock.yml` instead of using Docker.
 In most cases, this is fine since we are using lockfiles but there might be some tricky edge cases depending on the platform and OS.
-Just be careful to keep any local environemnts and your docker containers in sync.
+Just be careful to keep any local environments and your docker containers in sync.
 Docker containers also allow more advanced support for compiled CUDA kernels such as FlashAttention.

 ### Code style